jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2020/2020-06-29-the-girl-from-ipanema-piano-transcription.md

 <small>
 (Please pardon the dynamics notations scattered all over the sheet music.
 I was just experimenting with kind of sound MuseScore is able to make.
 Please ignore the dynamics in the sheet music and play it at your own will instead.)
 </small>

 <embed src="/files/music/2020-06-28-the-girl-from-ipanema.pdf" width="100%" height="980px"/>

+(PS: ...
+I understand...
+I should have made the sheet music more readable by not using _ties_ everywhere. :grin: I will do better [MuseScore](https://musescore.org) writing next time.)

 <!--
 Here's a video of the transcription: